NBISweden/workshop-reproducible-research/docs/git.md

 git log --graph --all --oneline
 ```

-It is often useful to see what the differences exists between branches.
+It is often useful to see what differences exist between branches.
 You can use the `diff` command for this:

 ```bash